Tuesday, March 2, 2021

 • 1884 - An unsuccessful attempt was made to burn grocery store of A.S.Lamm at Watsontown

-• 1909 - When Mr Galbraith objected to a rent increase, he "He moved his frame structure to the new location bodily, without taking any of his goods out, doing business all the time his building was on the move, and had electric light every night."
+• On March 22, 1909 - When Mr Galbraith objected to a rent increase, he "He moved his frame structure to the new location bodily, without taking any of his goods out, doing business all the time his building was on the move, and had electric light every night."
 Horses pulled his store on logs up Broadway in Milton. https://susquehannavalley.blogspot.com/2020/05/when-galbraith-moved-his-news-stand.html

 March 23